cue-lang/cue/doc/contribute.md

 ## Sending a change via Gerrit

-It is not possible to fully sync Gerrit and GitHub, at least at the moment, so we recommend learning Gerrit.
+It is not possible to fully sync Gerrit and GitHub, although things are improving, so we recommend learning Gerrit.
 It's different but powerful and familiarity with help you understand the flow.